mcampbell508/mcampbell508.github.io/resume/resume.md

 2015-present
 : **Shopworks** - Developer

-- Experience and passion for improving internal wiki documentation, which you can read about [here](https://mcampbell508.github.io/2017/12/17/recommended-documentation-for-a-web-team/).
+Throughout my time at Shopworks I have helped on-board several new developers into the team.

 - Involved with undertaking code review for other team members.
+- Vast experience with combining legacy code written in CodeIgniter with a more OOP style in Laravel.
+- Comfortable with a TDD approach to solving problems.
 - Developed skills with automated deployments and DevOps with tools like Ansible.
 - Comfortable with new site setup and server administration.
-- Very comfortable with Git
+- Very comfortable with Git and advanced features like pull request workflows, rebasing and following recommended [commit message guidelines](https://chris.beams.io/posts/git-commit/).
+- Experience and passion for improving internal wiki documentation, which you can read about [here](https://mcampbell508.github.io/2017/12/17/recommended-documentation-for-a-web-team/).

 2014-2015
 : **YourParkingSpace** - Developer

-My first role as a professional developer, spending 9 months on this exciting product.
+Starting as an intern for 3 months in my first development role, I was offered a permanent role after a very successful internship.
+Working in a small team, I established myself as a valued member of a close-knit team.
+Working with another co-developer, my duties included making day to day improvements to the company web application, fixing bugs and adding new features.

 - Day-to-day bug fixing, and implementing new feature requests.
 - Git experience improved, working in a pull request development cycle.